DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Preliminaries

+Even though SDS is an effective framework for 3D generation, SDS suffers from editing tasks since SDS does not reflect identity preservation.

 \textbf{Delta Denoising Score (DDS).} The editing task consists of two key aspects: (1) preserving the source content's identity and (2) aligning with the target text prompt.
 Since the objective of SDS is designed for the generation task, it struggles to preserve the source identity.
-To address this, DDS is proposed to preserve the source identity by modifying the SDS loss function.
-Specifically, DDS subtracts the SDS loss of the source data $\vx_{0}^{\text{src}}$ from the target data $\vx_{0}^{\text{tgt}}$, where $\vx_{0}^{\text{tgt}}$ is rendered from the generator, as defined below:
+To address this, DDS is proposed to preserve the source identity by modifying the SDS loss function, as defined below: